HMO licensing and planning permission consultation

 When making an occupancy determination, officers will be counting all persons who reside in the property including those not named on tenancy agreements such as partners of tenants, tenants friends and children.

-Failure to licence a property of this type is an offence and can result in prosecution with an unlimited fine or a fixed penalty notice of up to £30,000.
+Failure to licence a property of this type is an offence and can result in prosecution with an unlimited fine or a civil penalty notice of up to £30,000.

 HMOs which do not require a licence must adhere to the same standards, fire safety requirements and management as licensable HMOs.